solidi/writing/09-organize-at-the-whiteboard.md

 We all have a story about the whiteboard – and we all have the stories of defeat.
 So, I found a way to improve my engineering mind at the same time.
 The result is what you have read.

 Computer program is applied science, a **pattern language** and a **craft**.
 I’ve written a few posts about organization linking organization to system complexity.
-This is why I appreciated John Cook’s and James Hague’s thoughts on software organization.
+This is why I appreciated John Cook's and James Hague's thoughts on software organization.

 Walk through the steps, and you’ll do great.
 Good luck in your next interview!